Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Problem Definition

 One may consider using RHCR as-is to solve RT-MAPF by setting the planning horizon to be sufficiently small so that paths are found within the planning budget, or incrementally increasing the planning horizon until the planning budget is exhausted~\cite{li2021anytime}.
-This solution may not be \emph{sound}, since if the planning horizon is set to be smaller than the execution window, conflicts may occur during execution.
-On the other hand, setting the planning horizon to be equal to or greater than the execution window may be too large, exhausting the planning budget before finding a conflict-free solution within the planning horizon.
+This solution may lead to conflicts, since if the planning horizon is set to be smaller than the prefix, conflicts may occur during execution.
+On the other hand, setting the planning horizon to be equal to or greater than the prefix may be too large, exhausting the planning budget before finding a conflict-free solution within the planning horizon.

-\citet{morag2023adapting} identified this limitation of RHCR and proposed a framework for LMAPF that can handle the real-time constraints we consider.
+Morag et al.~\cite{morag2023adapting} identified this limitation of RHCR and proposed a framework for LMAPF that can handle the real-time constraints we consider.
 They referred to cases where a valid plan could not be found by RHCR in time as a \emph{planning failure}~\cite{morag2023adapting,zhang2024planning} and explored several policies to address it.
 Specifically, they proposed to extract a \emph{partial solution} from the planner that has failed and apply a \emph{fail policy} to synthesize conflict-free paths from it.
 A partial solution $\Pi$ is a mapping of agents to paths such that every $\Pi(i)$ starts in agent $i$'s current location but does not necessarily end up in agent $i$'s target.
 A \emph{fail policy} is a fast algorithm that accepts a \emph{partial solution} and outputs a MAPF solution in which the agents do not conflict within the execution window.
 A trivial fail policy is to have all agents stay in their place.
 A more effective yet simple fail policy, called \emph{IStay}, is to have conflicting agents stay in their place while letting other non-conflicting agents continue to move according to the returned partial solution.
 They also proposed a more sophisticated fail policy called IAvoid, but its benefits were relatively minor.

 The Planning and Improving while Executing (PIE) framework~\cite{zhang2024planning} builds on Morag et al.'s framework, emphasizing that planning should occur during execution as opposed to halting the system for planning after every execution window.
 In addition, they proposed several improvements including a more sophisticated fail policy.
 Using PIE yielded impressive performance in both LMAPF and MAPF scenarios.